edwaine/Cudy_P5_RM520_QFirehose/README.md

 4. Change directory to /tmp/
 "cd /tmp"

-B. Install Beta Firmware and Modem
+C. Install Beta Firmware and Modem
 1. Access the web interface, go to General Settings>Cellular>APN, disable it, and save and apply the settings.
 2. Go to Advanced Settings>Firmware and upgrade "P5-R21-1.16.1beta-20230731-115435-upgrade-module".
 3. Once upgraded to the latest beta firmware, go back to the terminal and type the following: